 Patterns & Flow

 The trunk of the tree carries unseen, and often unnoticed processes that connect the roots and the leaves.
-These wired and wireless communications and movements flow within the trunk to bring nutrients and growth.
-These processes impact the whole tree.
-Understanding these integrative processes is the key to seeing the whole, not just the parts.
-Seeing the whole is a sophisticated generalist skill.
+These wired and wireless communications flow within the trunk to bring nutrients and growth.
+They impact the whole tree, and integrate the parts.
+Understanding these dynamic links across the whole requires discernment, intuition, pattern recognition, capacity to tolerate uncertainty, and probe complexity: a sophisticated generalist skill set.

 People are like trees – a whole organism with roots, trunk, and leaves.
-Noticing the processes and patterns of impact on the whole tree is a gift of generalism across the disciplines.
+Noticing the processes and patterns of impact on the whole tree (including Sense of Safety) is a fundamental gift of whole person care.

 Whole Person Domains